goetzi123/FleetChat/replit.md

 - D-Soft (bluecargo)

 ### Core Services
-- WhatsApp Business API messaging service
+- WhatsApp Business API message relay
-- Message template management
+- Message template application (predefined only)
-- Driver phone number mapping
+- Driver phone number mapping (Samsara ID to WhatsApp only)
-- Communication audit logging
+- Message delivery confirmation

 ### Compliance & Security
-- Secure API credential storage
+- Authorization tokens for message relay only
 - Webhook signature verification
-- Encrypted token management
+- Driver phone numbers (only if not available from Samsara)
-- Minimal data retention policy
+- Payment details (for message delivery service only)

 ## Multi-Tenant Architecture